codelast/raspberry-pi/gpio/timer-sense-light/README.md

 ### The Web UI(control panel of the system):
 ![](https://raw.githubusercontent.com/codelast/raspberry-pi/master/gpio/timer-sense-light/demo/web_ui_1.png)

-I only tested this program on Raspberry Pi Model B+(Revision 1.2) & Model B(Revision 2), but it should work on other models of RPi too, except that the hardware wiring should be some difference, and the code should need no modification.
+I only tested this system on Raspberry Pi Model B+(Revision 1.2) & Model B(Revision 2), but it should work on other models of RPi too, except that the hardware wiring should be some difference, and the code should need no modification.

 Environment: